awelzel/zeek_plugin/README.md

-# zeek-napatech
+# zeek-packet-source-napatech

-Napatech 3g support for Zeek.
+Napatech 3g support for Zeek 8.0 and later.

+> This is a fork of [napatech/zeek_plugin](https://github.com/napatech/zeek_plugin)
+> which was based on Hosom's [hosom/bro-napatech](https://github.com/hosom/bro-napatech).

 Installation
 ------------